September 24, 2013 | by Syncplicity by Axway Team

 For those of us who have been and remain completely focused on the enterprise, this is a very exciting time.
 We are demonstrating that IT gets what they need and can serve the needs of the business user.
 The result: the incumbents have a legitimate chance to drive the disruption in the market.

-Syncplicity is being deployed in enterprises at massive scale.
-When we were first acquired Syncplicity, the user base and average size per account was increasing nicely.
+Syncplicity by Axway is being deployed in enterprises at massive scale.
+When we were first acquired Syncplicity by Axway, the user base and average size per account was increasing nicely.
 With the addition of on premise storage and many new enterprise features throughout 2013, we've seen a major leap in average deployment size.
 But it’s not just the sheer size of deployments that amazes me—it’s that file syncing and sharing is fundamentally changing the way large teams and organizations work.

 Here are some ways...